Who do the Duke of Devonshire’s Charitable Trust support?

 What happens next?

-After the meeting the successful applicants will be contacted by the Trust Administrator who will write to you within 10 working days with confirmation of the amount awarded.
-Cheques payable to the organization will be sent at this time.
+After the meeting the successful applicants will be listed on the Trust’s website.
+The Trust Administrator will contact you within 2 to 3 working days with confirmation of the amount awarded.
+You will be asked to complete and return a DDCT Grant Agreement Form before any payment is made.

-If your organization is not successful this time, you will receive a confirmation by e-mail (or where no e-mail address is provided, by post) and you will be reminded that you should not apply again within a 12 month period.
+If your organization is not listed on the Trust’s website you have been unsuccessful this time and are reminded that you should not apply again within a 12 month period.

 At each meeting a large volume of applications are received.
 The Trust does not retain the paperwork for unsuccessful applications after the meetings and it is therefore not possible to comment in detail on individual cases.